Declaring the wages for your business is an important part of renewing your accident insurance policy and a key responsibility as an employer.

 When do I need to renew my policy?

 Renew your WorkCover Accident Insurance policy by declaring your wages and paying your premium between 1 July and 30 September each year.

 - From 1 July – declare your wages early using online services or over the phone and take advantage of a payment plan if you need it

 - 31 August – wage declarations due

-- 16 September – if you pay in full by this date and your wages were declared on time, you’ll get a 5% discount on your premium
+- 16 September – if you pay in full by this date and your wages were declared on time, you’ll receive a discount on your premium

 - 30 September – your full premium payment is due by this date if you don't have a payment plan